artempronozin95/BLAST-comparison/README.md

 run_metric.sh, parallel obtaining of protein IDs from table 1, passes findGene.sh to the script. metric.sh, searches for a file with the orthogroup of the corresponding protein ID, transfers the found files to the MAPK or F1 scripts.
 # 7 stage
 GOfind.py script, used to find GO term for "k" best hits of BLAST, BLAST fasta, Diamond и Usearch (local, ublast), Mmseqs2 and ClustalW.
-Task is to find poin when number of GO term stand on plato. termGO.py script, finds GO terms for "k" best hits of BLAST, BLAST fasta, Diamond и Usearch (local, ublast), Mmseqs2 and ClustalW.
+Task, find point when number of GO term stand on plato. termGO.py script, finds GO terms for "k" best hits of BLAST, BLAST fasta, Diamond и Usearch (local, ublast), Mmseqs2 and ClustalW.
 For this GO terms set calculets F1 metric. termGO_sem.py script, finds GO terms for "k" best hits of BLAST, BLAST fasta, Diamond и Usearch (local, ublast), Mmseqs2 and ClustalW.
 For this GO terms set calculets semantic similarity (SS) metric.
 To calculate SS metric we use goatools packcage (https://github.com/tanghaibao/goatools/blob/master/notebooks/semantic_similarity.ipynb).
 Output file of termGO.py and termGO_sem.py consist computing data for every orthogroup, mean.py script calculate average for every "k".